 Yerba mate is also exported and consumed in various European countries who had early immigrant populations in Argentina, most notably modern-day Ukraine and Poland.

-Sport fans may have noticed that mate has become popular among soccer players in the European leagues, after Lionel Messi, Luis Suárez, Cristiano Ronaldo, Neymar Jr. and other South Americans introduced it to their teammates.
+Sport fans may have noticed that mate has become popular among non native drinkers in the European Soccer leagues, such as Cristiano Ronaldo and Eric Dier after Lionel Messi, Luis Suárez, Neymar Jr. and other South Americans introduced it to their teammates.

 Is Yerba Mate Safe?

 While yerba mate is finally gaining its rightful status as a superfood, there can be too much of a good thing.
 Anyone who has been told by his or her doctor to avoid caffeine, should skip the mate.